kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 <li><a href="https://fontawesome.com/">Font Awesome</a></li>
 <ul>
-<li>Font Awesome was used to add icons which represents links to social media</li>
+<li>Font Awesome was used to add icons that represent links to social media</li>
 </ul>
 <li><a href="https://github.com/">GitHub</a></li>
 <ul>